bigjosh/VibeSystem/README.md

 TXD|_no connection_
 VCC|+3V

+Conect to the USB side of these pins.

+Photo <a href="Programming%20Connections.jpg>here</a>.

-7) connect one of the GND pins on the launchPad to the GND pin on the Vibe programming heaeder.
+7) connect one of the GND pins on the launchPad to the GND pin on the Vibe programming header.

 8) Install the MSP430 IAR compiler from here...

 http://www.iar.com/Products/IAR-Embedded-Workbench/TI-MSP430/

-You can activate the code limited version - we don't need much code to the the Vibe vibe!
+You can activate the code-limited version - we don't need much code to make the Vibe vibe!

-9) reconnect the USB to the LaunchPad
+9) reconnect the USB to the LaunchPad.
+Best to leave the battery unconnected.

 10) Open the workspace file in this repository with IAR.